 I kind of love glitter.
 Most Trinis probably have an ambivalent relationship with glitter.
-You love it or you hate it.
+You love it sometimes or you hate it other times.
 But like plumage, feathers, sequins and all things great, sparkly and iridescent, it often evokes images of carnival.
 Glitter is to carnival as mud is to J’ouvert.
 I feel a similar way about gold or silver lamé fabric, its scratchiness and rustle taking me back to kiddies carnival and all of the attendant memories.
 Snow cones topped with condensed milk.
 Orchard juice boxes, popular soca blaring, and strapping on parts of your costume.
 And my mother, and all the (mainly) mothers chipping along the route, toting snacks and sandwiches wrapped in aluminum foil and beverages that will not stay cold; fixing costumes, fastening safety pins and making sure hair styles stay in place.

 Fantastical local lore or deep sea waves, I have been all of this and more.
 I have been a hooved La Diablesse, a bolt of lighting, Thumbelina, Blight, and one of the Israelites leaving Egypt, among others.
 There was always some glitter involved.
 Glitter is the ultimate tactile reminder, to me.
 Back in the day glitter was rough and made our tender skin itch.
 The pieces were bigger too, sharply squared and worn by the pound, layered on top of generous smears of petroleum jelly.
 Carnival meant glitter.
 Gold or silver, and there was always someone’s mummy or aunty or other mother figure with plenty to share liberally and sprinkle on everyone in the section.